Jeremiah J. M. Nyagah: Other interests

 He also served the church and youth organisations very devotedly especially as the Kenya Scouts Association Chief Commissioner for 3 decades and later as their Chief Scout.

 Jeremiah Nyagah was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting, in 1982.

 Other voluntary organisations he served in include Heart-to-Heart Foundation as a chairman of the board and the Kenya Fund for the Disabled.

 He also served international organisations like FAO, UNESCO, and UNEP.

 Death

 Nyagah died on 10 April 2008 of pneumonia at Aga Khan Hospital, Nairobi.

 Personal life

 His eldest son Hon Joseph Nyagah now deceased was a former cabinet Minister in the ministry of cooperatives as a nominated MP by the ODM party, as well as being a member of its senior-most decision making organ 'the ODM pentagon'.
 His eldest daughter Doctor Mary Khimulu is currently an ambassador to UNESCO..
-His wife Eunice Wambeere Nyagah died on 29 October 2006.
+His wife Eunice Wambere Nyagah died on 29 October 2006.
 His second son Hon.
 Norman Nyagah was a member of parliament for Kamukunji Constituency from 1992-2007 and was also a Govt Chief Whip.
 His other son Nahashon Nyagah, has served as a Governor of the Central Bank of Kenya.